Public Pools and Spas

 Tattoo & Body Piercing

-Under Ohio Administrative Code 3701-9, DGHD’s Tattoo and Body Piercing program is responsible for the approval and inspection of the facilities within our health district that offer tattoo and/or body piercing services.
+Under Ohio Administrative Code 3701-9, DPHD’s Tattoo and Body Piercing program is responsible for the approval and inspection of the facilities within our health district that offer tattoo and/or body piercing services.
 Tattooing and body piercing are invasive procedures that penetrate the skin.
 If these procedures are performed improperly, with non sterile equipment, or by untrained personnel, tattoos and piercings can lead to infection or blood borne diseases such as Hepatitis and HIV.